ThomWright/postgres-migrations/README.md

 ## Developing `postgres-migrations`

 The tests require Docker to be installed.
+It probably helps to `docker pull postgres:9.4`.